If you're not currently a Queen's student, you will complete an online application for admission and registration, all-in-one application process.

 - monitor your progress toward a degree

-Step 1: Access SOLUS through My.QueensU to register in Summer Term courses
+Step 1: Access SOLUS through My.QueensU to register in Fall-Winter Term courses

 Access the Student On-Line University System (SOLUS) through My.QueensU to register in your courses.
 To select courses, choose the "Select Courses" option at the upper right on the page.

-Before searching for classes, set the Term to "2014 Summer" and the Course Career field to "Distance Studies."
+Before searching for classes, set the Term to "2014 Fall" for Fall Term courses or "2015 Winter" for Winter 2015 courses and the Course Career field to "Distance Studies."

-NOTE: If you have an outstanding debt to the University you will not be allowed to register in Summer Term courses.
+NOTE: If you have an outstanding debt to the University you will not be allowed to register in Fall-Winter Term courses.

 Step 2: Make your Tuition Payment

 Once you are registered in your course, access SOLUS to view your tuition fees.
-The full amount of your tuition is due on May 1st for courses in May-June and May-July sessions and July 1st for courses in July-August session.
+The full amount of your tuition is due on September 1st for courses in September-December and September-April sessions and January 1st for courses in January-April session.
 If you do not make payment by this date you will incur service charges.

 For information on how you can pay your tuition, consult the Tuition and Payment page.